• Skip to primary navigation

 Test Case For Text To Speech Application

 Test Case For Text To Speech Application: In this blog post, we will discuss another Application test case: text-to-speech testing.
-There are many interactive apps available in the App/Play store.
-One of the exciting apps is the Text to Speech Application.
+There are many interactive apps available in the App/Play Store.
+One of the exciting apps is the Text to text-to-speech application.
 This app takes the input in text and provides the output in audio, making our reading material more like audiobooks.
-So how does this app works?
+So, how does this app work?

-The users can open a text file stored in the device or from the google cloud and choose to listen to it aloud through this app.
-Here I am writing some test cases regarding its functionality and Security.
+Users can open a text file stored on the device or from the Google Cloud and choose to listen to it aloud through this app.
+Here, I am writing some test cases regarding its functionality and Security.

 Post On:Test Case For Text To Speech Application